Derion1234/Linkedin_Job_Scraper/README.md

 ## IMPORTANT

-In your DB, you will need table with 5 columns:
+In your DB, you will need a table with 5 columns:

 1. job_title
 2. company_name